 The Democratic party website uses XHTML 1.0 Transitional, CSS based layout, and runs Apache 2.x/PHP 5

-The Republican National Committee website uses HTML 4.01 Transitional (though some xhtml-like self-closing <img/> and <input/> appear), table based layout, and runs Microsoft IIS 6.0/ASP.NET 1.1.4322.
+appear), table based layout, and runs Microsoft IIS 6.0/ASP.NET 1.1.4322.
 Source on the homepage indicates:

 Note: Self closing added by myself due to technical limitations here.
 They appear as “>” rather than “/>”

-Perhaps all the above alludes to the idea of Democrats being more progressive, such as using open source php and Apache, xhtml (since xhtml was supposed to be easier to parse due to it’s relationship to xml… though that’s debatable), and the newer css based layout technique.
+Perhaps all the above alludes to the idea of Democrats being more progressive, such as using open source PHP and Apache, XHTML (since XHTML was supposed to be easier to parse due to it’s relationship to XML… though that’s debatable), and the newer CSS based layout technique.

 The GOP on the other hand stuck with more traditional html4 and table based layouts.
 Not sure what to make of the Microsoft use, but I guess some could link it to the United States decision to no longer seek breaking up the company during a Republican administration.